ilbsm/Separate/README.md

 ## Dependencies
 Program tested on Linux Ubuntu 18.04.2.
-Should be also working on Windows however it's not recommended.

 Those scripts need [Python3](https://www.python.org/) and are using those libraries (they should be built-in):
 * argparse